Reggie Wilson/Fist and Heel Performance Group

 Reggie Wilson/Fist and Heel Performance Group is a Brooklyn-based dance performance group created by Reggie Wilson in 1989.
-The group blends contemporary dance with African traditions in what the founder and choreographer terms “Post-African Neo Hoodoo Modern dance.”
+The group blends contemporary dance with African traditions in what the founder and choreographer terms "Post-African Neo Hoodoo Modern dance."

 Founder

-Reggie Wilson, from Brooklyn, New York, was born in 1967.
+Reggie Wilson, from Brooklyn, New York City, was born in 1967.
 In middle school, Wilson was a singer.
 He was chosen to help with the choreography of a school musical, and here became aware of his dance talents.
 Wilson graduated in 1988 with a Bachelor of Fine Arts from New York University's Tisch School of the Arts, where he was mentored by Phyllis Lamhut in his area of study, composition.
 During his early career, Wilson not only performed but also conducted and taught extended workshops and projects throughout Africa, Europe, Americas, and the Caribbean.
 When not performing or conducting workshops, Wilson served as a visiting faculty member for several universities, including Yale, Princeton, and Wesleyan.
 He performed and toured with Ohad Naharin's New York-based company before starting his own Fist and Heel Performance Group.